Skip to content

 Easy Classic Italian Bruschetta Recipe

-Drizzle with good quality olive oil, pepper, salt and fresh basil.
+Drizzle with good quality olive oil.
+Season with pepper, salt.
+And finish with fresh basil.

 Looks spectacular!